 Start with a used computer

 To start, you need a used computer.
 A lot of people like to start with a Dell, HP or Lenovo business PC as a starting point because they’re inexpensive, parts are readily available, and they’re dependable.
 With some luck, you can get an i3- or i5-based PC for around $65 on Ebay.
-Click the link, then click Buy it Now, then sort by lowest price.
+Click the link, then select offers with Buy it Now, then sort by lowest price.
 Scroll down a bit to get past the dreck like faceplates and CMOS batteries and see what you can find.
 I specifically recommend Dell Optiplex models because certain HP and Lenovo models have trouble with anything better than a $35 video card.

 Caveats with a $100 gaming PC